Police: Teens shoot 5 men in North Philadelphia ambush

 Five men ended up being shot.

 A 25-year-old was shot in the back and is listed in critical condition.
 A 26-year-old shot in the head was in unknown condition.
-Another 26-year-old was shot four times whose condition was unknown.
+Another 26-year-old was shot four times; their condition is unknown.

 Ross said the shooters appear to be "very, very young people."